 How to Negotiate Salary for Your Next Career Move

-A salary negotiation can be an extremely difficult process, since it involves balancing what you consider your worth and what your employer believes they’re able to pay.
-If done properly it could be a positive experience for both sides that results in a better salary for the employee as well as greater satisfaction for the employees in their work.
-Here’s how to bargain your salary in confidence.
+A salary negotiation is a difficult conversation, as it involves balancing what you consider your worth and what the employer thinks they can afford.
+However, if done correctly, it can be a positive experience for both sides that results in a greater salary for the employee and greater employees’ engagement in their jobs.
+Learn how to make your salary negotiation a success.

-- Gather information through connecting with colleagues through online tools like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Find out information by connecting with colleagues through websites like LinkedIn Salary and Glassdoor, and contacting professional networks.

-- Plan your talk points ahead of time, including education & accreditation as well as years of relevant experiences, achievements and results with a unique set of skills and qualities, industry knowledge, and training potential.
+- Prepare talking points ahead of time, including education & certifications, years of relevant experiences, achievements and results and unique skills qualities, industry knowledge, and the potential for further training.

-- During negotiations, be confident and clear, but be flexible and open-minded.
-Highlight tangible results that you have achieved in previous positions.
+- During the negotiation, you must be assertive and confident, yet flexible and open.
+Bring out tangible results you achieved in your previous positions.

 Do your research

-Prior to entering any salary negotiation, you need to conduct a thorough study of standard industry rates and market rates to ensure that your salary request is reasonable.
-Things that may affect this include the level of experience, level, company size and the location of the company. (?).
-One way to gather information is to network with your colleagues or those in your chosen profession.
+Prior to entering any salary negotiation, it’s important to conduct thorough research on current market rates and industry standards to make sure that your salary proposal is realistic.
+Some factors that can affect this could include the level of experience, levels, the size of your company and the location of the company. (?).
+One great way to gather information is to network with your colleagues or those in your chosen field of work.

 Research Online

-Find out more about your situation by talking with colleagues who have been in similar positions or reaching out through professional networks and brainstorming with members of professional associations.
+Learn more by talking to colleagues who have been in similar roles or reaching out through professionals networks as well doing brainstorming professionals in professional organizations.

-The time spent in preparing for a negotiations is always a good time spent.
-You’ll feel more confident when giving your argument if you have a set of talking points outlined in advance.
+Preparing for a negotiation is always time well spent.
+You’ll be more confident when giving your argument if you are prepared with a specific set of talk points that you have outlined in advance.

-Here are some suggestions of what you might want to think about including in your salary negotiation:
+Here are some suggestions of things you might want to think about including in your salary negotiation:

 - Education & certification